harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/nomination.rst

 #.
 Vault replacement is disallowed for Operators with nominated collateral.
 Otherwise, Security Assumptions 1 and 2 would be violated.
 #.
 The nominated ONE:

    #.
-Is locked on the parachain
+Is locked on the bridge

    #.
 Cannot be withdrawn by the operating Vault

    #.
-Is capped at a fraction of the Vault’s deposited collateral (Max Nomination Ratio).
+Is capped at a fraction of the Vault's deposited collateral (Max Nomination Ratio).
 This prevents the Operator from withdrawing its entire collateral and only exposing Nominators to economic risk, or stealing without liquidation consequences.
 This means that an Operator can only withdraw collateral as long as the fraction of nominated collateral does not exceed the threshold cap.
 Capping Nominator collateral also prevents Operators being “outnumbered” by Nominators and their relative fee earnings being marginalized.

 #.
 Liquidation slashing is handled as follows.

    #.
 In case the collateral managed by the Operator falls below the liquidation threshold, the Operator and Nominators are slashed proportionally to their collateral.

    #.
 In case the Operator steals Bitcoin deposited at its address, its collateral is used to cover as much of the slashed amount as possible.
-If the Operator’s collateral was not enough to cover the entire amount, the Nominators are slashed proportionally for the remaining amount.
+If the Operator's collateral was not enough to cover the entire amount, the Nominators are slashed proportionally for the remaining amount.

 #.
 Collateral withdrawals are first requested and then executed.
 A withdrawal request: